 When I go to stock up there are loads of shelves already cleared, but as a vegetarian I have no problem stocking on plenty of the things I want.
 They are always still readily available.
 Gotta love that!
 What are some good vegetarian and vegan foods to stock up on for a hurricane?
 Check out my picture above of some of the things I stocked up on.
 Here's a list to help you out:

-- primal sticks
+- primal sticks (or other vegan jerkey)

-- cereal or granola bars
+- cereal and granola bars

 - dried fruit